Türkiye

 However, repression and intimidation against human rights defenders continues and the space for freedom of speech and advocacy has significantly deteriorated in Türkiye.
 Human rights defenders, journalists, academics, and LGBTI+ rights advocates undergo various forms of reprisals, discrimination, and attacks, including threats, stigmatization, judicial harassment, prolonged arbitrary detention, and travel bans.
 All of these restrictions have led to self-censorship by activists and discourage others from participating and actively playing a role in CSOs and advocacy for guaranteeing human rights.

 A number of reports have documented restrictions on freedom of speech and advocacy in Türkiye.
-For example, the Reporters Without Borders’ 2023 World Press Freedom Index ranked Türkiye 158 out of 180 countries.
-The State of the World’s Human Rights: April 2024, which was launched by Amnesty International, covered Türkiye, and mentioned:
+For example, the Reporters Without Borders’ 2025 World Press Freedom Index ranked Türkiye 159 out of 180 countries.
+The country ranked 99th in 2002, 151st in 2016, and 158th in 2024.
+Making a statement on World Press Freedom Day on May 3, RSF Türkiye representative Erol Önderoğlu points out that this backsliding depends on economic factors alongside the political pressure and control over journalists and media outlets.
+He points to practices such as discriminatory public support of media capital through advertisements, targeting critical media outlets with arbitrary fines, and the lack of support for independent media’s revenue models in the digital age results the univocal media landscape.
+The State of the World’s Human Rights: April 2025, which was launched by Amnesty International, covered Türkiye, and mentioned:

 • Baseless investigations, prosecutions and convictions of human rights defenders, journalists, opposition politicians and others.

-• Freedom of peaceful assembly being unlawfully restricted.
+• The rights to freedom of assembly and association were unlawfully restricted.

 • Victims of human rights violations by state officials continuing to face a culture of impunity.

-According to the fact sheet on Human Rights Violations Data in Türkiye, which was published by the Human Rights Foundation of Turkey (HRFT) and Human Rights Association (HRA), as of December 4, 2023, at least 41 journalists and media professionals were in prison in Türkiye.
-Between January 1 and November 30, 2023, 84 journalists were detained, 19 journalists were arrested, one journalist was deported, and one journalist was prevented from entering the country.
-Due to social media posts, 1,731 people, including 4 children, were also detained, 457 people were arrested, and 29 people were released on judicial control conditions.
-The Radio and Television Supreme Council (RTÜK) further imposed penalties (such as administrative fines, suspension of a certain programs or full broadcast activities) on 43 TV outlets.
-In addition, according to 2023-2024 Press Freedom Report published by the Journalists’ Union of Turkey (TGS) at least 14 journalists were imprisoned in 202.,
+According to the fact sheet on Human Rights Violations Data in Türkiye, which was published by the Human Rights Foundation of Turkey (HRFT) and Human Rights Association (HRA), as of December 10, 2024, at least 29 journalists and media professionals were in prison in Türkiye.
+Between January 1 and November 30, 2024, 43 journalists were detained, 11 journalists were arrested, and one journalist was prevented from entering the country.
+141 people were also detained, 40 people were arrested, and 14 people were released on judicial control conditions as a result of their social media posts.
+In addition, at least 20 people, including 4 journalists, were detained and investigations were launched against at least 127 people, including 15 journalists, on allegations of “publicly disseminating misleading information.”
+The Radio and Television Supreme Council (RTÜK) further imposed penalties (such as administrative fines, suspension of a certain programs or full broadcast activities) on 25 TV outlets.

 In January 2024, the Constitutional Court canceled some articles of Law No. 5651 (the Internet Law).
 The Constitutional Court found Article 9 of the law, which allows the blocking of access and removal of content on the grounds of a “violation of personal rights”, to be unconstitutional.
 The Constitutional Court noted that the article subject does not provide a gradual intervention method for restricting internet content on behalf of protecting personal rights and the article does not provide procedural safeguards to prevent arbitrary behavior of public authorities.
 The Law, which the government referred to as the “regulation to combat disinformation” and which the opposition labeled as the “censorship law,” had been approved on October 13, 2022.